 Switching from pews to chairs allows you to fit more members into the same facility, as you can better arrange them to fit the room.
 Chairs will also allow you to revamp your main worship facility and provide other uses - meetings, youth activities, etc. - making the best of the worship space you have.

 If your biggest space concern is on Sunday morning, renting a school auditorium, community center, or other buildings just for Sundays can be a great option.
 Partition walls are a must in this situation, allowing facility managers to organize the space to best fit your needs.

 Not ready to rent another facility yet?
 If your church has a large entryway or other room that’s not used during regular services, you could run a video feed of your service to that room.
 Asking some of those in your community to use the overflow seating will provide space for visitors.

-If you’re using an open area like an entryway or foyer for your overflow seating, portable partitions like our Room Divider 360 will be useful tools for churches to help separate the area and manage noise.
+If you’re using an open area like an entryway or foyer for your overflow seating, portable partitions like our Accordion Room Dividers will be useful tools for churches to help separate the area and manage noise.